-If you’re looking a slow cooker beef madras curry that’s packed with flavor and delivers the heat, then look no further.
+If you are looking for a slow cooker beef madras curry that is packed with flavor and delivers the heat, look no further.

-I highly recommend cooking some rice to go with the curry.
-If you’re trying to keep things low carb then you should consider making some fried cauliflower rice.
-It’s an excellent alternative to regular rice.
+I highly recommend cooking some steamed rice to go with the curry.
+If you are trying to keep things low-carb, you should consider making some fried cauliflower rice.
+It is an excellent alternative to regular rice.

-There are plenty of extras that you make that go great with curry.
+There are plenty of additional side dishes that you can make to go with curry.
 For example, a good naan bread always goes well with a curry.
-I also love some pappadams but it’s usually that or the naan bread.
+I also love some papadums, but it is usually that or the naan bread.

-I you want to see how to make this beef madras curry then be sure to check out the video that I have put together.
+If you want to see how to make this beef madras curry in the slow cooker, then be sure to check out the video that I have put together.
 Alternatively, you can find the full written recipe right underneath the video.

 Slow Cooker Beef Madras Curry Recipe